ev0clu/task-manager/README.md

 # **Task Manager App**

-A task manager app has built with React.js for frontend and Nest.js for backend.
-The app allows users to log in with previously registered credentials in order to create tasks.
-After log in, users can add, update or remove tasks.
-The task are stored in Supabase PostgreSQL database.
-User can get ADMIN role which give more rights to them.
+A trello clone task manager app has built with React.js for frontend and Nest.js for backend.
+The app allows users to log in with previously registered credentials in order to create and manage tasks.
+After log in, users can add, update or remove workspaces and tasks.
+The task are stored in PostgreSQL database which provided by Neon.tech.
 User profile also can be updated.
-Filter option is available for task filtering.

 ### Demo: [Link]()

 ### Demo account:

-Email: `admin@demo.com`<br>
+Email: `test@demo.com`<br>
-Password: `1234`
+Password: `123`

 ## Features

 - Allow user to register, log in and log out
 - Login can be done with previosly registered account
 - Only logged in users have rights to create, update, remove or check the tasks
-- Basic user can update the the own profile and tasks
+- User can update his/her own profile and tasks
-- Admin rights let to create, update or remove any tasks
 - PostgreSQL database used to store data
 - Prisma ORM used to retrive data from database
 - React.js used for CSR